 I measured out the dry ingredients for this pancake mix from Gluten Free on a Shoestring.
 Just add the liquid in the morning, stir and cook the pancakes on a griddle.
 A double batch of this recipe served 5 people without any leftovers.

 We topped the pancakes with fruit, almond butter and maple syrup.
 If I was to make this again, I’d add some vanilla bean powder to the dry ingredients.
 You could also add chopped apples + cinnamon, or berries to the batter for some extra fruit in the morning.

 Even though it takes time, we cooked breakfast most days to help use warm up after a night in the tent, and it makes for a more leisurely start to the morning.
 Most days we had no schedule to follow, so we had lots of time to get going.

-On the few days we needed a quicker breakfast, we had camping cereal (yup, those single serving, sugary cereals we never buy at home), or toast or crisps with almond butter and fruit.
+On the few days we needed a quicker breakfast, we had camping cereal (yup, those single serving, sugary cereals we never buy at home), homemade oatmeal packets, or crisps with almond butter and fruit.

 Healthy Camping Lunches

 I didn’t really make a menu for lunches.
 Often there is a lot going on during the day, and lunch is on-the-go at various times.
 To keep lunch simple yet healthy, I would be sure we had the following on-hand: